Sometime you just need to know the truth about what it’s like living in Sydney. Here’s some of the things no one tells you about living in Sydney!

 Those things cost money.
 Money you are pouring into your ridiculous rent prices.

-14. The once foreign phrase “FUCK YOU CITYRAIL!” will become a part of your everyday vernacular.
+14. The once foreign phrase “DAMN YOU CITY RAIL!” will become a part of your everyday vernacular.

 There seriously needs to be more frequent trains on the inner west lines in the morning FFS.